-There are several places that can be reached from the city of Bari: nature spots, archaeological sites and architectural gems that are certainly worth the excursions to visit during your stay in Puglia’s capital city.
+There are several places around us that can be reached from the City of Bari: naturalistic, archaeological and architectural beauties that we highly recommend visiting during your stay in Bari.
+A concentration of history, energy, warmth.

-The village of Alberobello has been a UNESCO World Heritage Site since 1996.
-The buildings that distinguish it are the Trulli, and the rustic constructions that are typical of some areas of Puglia including the Valle d’Itria which has ancient round dry-stone huts with conical roofs of limestone.
+55 km from Bari, the village of Alberobello has been a UNESCO World Heritage Site since 1996.
+The buildings that characterize it are the Trulli, rustic constructions typical of some areas of Apulia, including the Itria Valley, characterized by a circular plan and a conical roof made of living stone.

 Sixty kilometers from Bari, Castel del Monte is a 12th-century fortress built by Frederick II of Swabia on a hill about 540 meters above sea level.
 Castel del Monte is characterized by harmonious forms and perfect geometry, in which the octagonal element recurs.

 Eighty kilometers from Bari, Ostuni is famous for being called the “white city,” queen of the Itria Valley, is surrounded by Aragonese defense walls and characterized by a maze of characteristic and evocative violets and narrow streets.